-The increase of P95.2 million is due to the increase in the fair value of the investment in Song Lam preferred shares.
+The derivative asset pertains to the value of the put option of Phinma Corporation with respect to the investment in Song Lam preferred shares.

-Right-of-use of assets
+Right-of-use assets

-The P42.4 million decrease represents the depreciation of the right of use of asset of CMG.
+The decrease in right of use assets of ₱63.26 million represents mainly the depreciation of the right-of-use assets of CMG and UPang.